ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 #### osu!catch World Cup 2022 concludes

-At the beginning of July, [osu!catch World Cup 2022](/wiki/Tournaments/CWC/2022), the eleventh iteration of the series, was concluded.
+At the beginning of July, [osu!catch World Cup 2022](/wiki/Tournaments/CWC/2022), the eleventh iteration of the series, concluded.

 ![](/wiki/shared/news/2022-08-01-osumonthly-1/podium.png)

 For the fourth time in a row and a total of eight wins, South Korea is the osu!catch champion.
 The roster consisted of [JISAN](https://osu.ppy.sh/users/3657951), [Rells](https://osu.ppy.sh/users/7937519), [YesMyDarknesss](https://osu.ppy.sh/users/4158549), [x_angelkawaii_x](https://osu.ppy.sh/users/566276), [DreStar](https://osu.ppy.sh/users/1808057), and [Byeol](https://osu.ppy.sh/users/2754651).
 United States ([Secre](https://osu.ppy.sh/users/2306637), [Lexii](https://osu.ppy.sh/users/7226149), [Dahcreeper](https://osu.ppy.sh/users/6926006), [Zak](https://osu.ppy.sh/users/1375955), [Colin](https://osu.ppy.sh/users/5502521), [Elux](https://osu.ppy.sh/users/12004983)) and China ([Dusk](https://osu.ppy.sh/users/533210), [Callionet](https://osu.ppy.sh/users/3072921), [Coevir](https://osu.ppy.sh/users/3171965), [Crystal](https://osu.ppy.sh/users/1646397), [KagamineRin02](https://osu.ppy.sh/users/518503), [Kitakami](https://osu.ppy.sh/users/6347308)) took second and third place respectively.

 It is no secret that players from South Korea are so good that they could swap with each other and win the entire tournament no matter what they were faced up against.
 With [qwhj1027](https://osu.ppy.sh/users/7547506) and [Abstract-](https://osu.ppy.sh/users/3097304) not being in the South Korean team like the previous year, some analysts had doubts on whether they could claim victory this year again.
 Thankfully or not, that wasn't the case here at all.
-With 11 maps lost in this entire tournament, South Korea showed that even without the strongest players this game could produce, there are plenty of players ready to take their shot at impressing the community and the crowd.
+With only 11 maps lost throughout entire tournament, South Korea showed that even without the strongest players this game could produce, there were still plenty of players waiting in the wings to take their shot at impressing the community and the crowd with their skills.

-The United States entered this tournament with almost the same roster with swapping [Kisetsunotori](https://osu.ppy.sh/users/3692648) to [Elux](https://osu.ppy.sh/users/12004983) since last time.
-Although they've fallen to the losers' bracket after playing a match against South Korea, the United States showed their determination to prove their worth.
-In the end, they've claimed themselves as grand finalists for the second time in this World Cup.
+The United States entered this tournament with almost the same roster as previous years with swapping [Kisetsunotori](https://osu.ppy.sh/users/3692648) to [Elux](https://osu.ppy.sh/users/12004983).
+Although they fell to the losers' bracket after a match against South Korea, the United States showed their determination to prove their worth and claimed themselves as grand finalists for the second time in this World Cup.

-With the recent change of swapping from a Group Stage to a Qualifier format, most players and viewers didn't expect to see China on the top despite failing their previous run placing 7–8th.
-Their expectations were worth it in the end as they instantly gained their glory reaching the Winners' Finals bracket without losing a single match until clashing with South Korea and, ultimately, the United States.
-Even with a long year of absence, China showed that even after being absent for an entire year they can still put up a good fight against top teams.
+With the recent change of swapping from a Group Stage to a Qualifier format, most players and viewers didn't expect to see China on the podium courtesy of a previous performance placing 7–8th.
+Shattering all expectations, China surged undeterred towards glory by reaching the Winners' Finals bracket without losing a single match until clashing with South Korea and, ultimately, the United States.
+Even with a long year of absence, China showed that even after being absent for an entire year they can still put up a fearsome fight against top teams.

 ---

-There are still plenty of tournaments running, even after the conclusion of CWC!, the digit tournaments, [4 Digit Catch World Cup 2022](/wiki/Tournaments/4CWC/2022) and [3 Digit Catch World Cup 2022](https://osu.ppy.sh/community/forums/topics/1580097 ), are up and running, and [Catch French Dual Cup 2](https://osu.ppy.sh/community/forums/topics/1605746) is currently in the registration phase.
-There's nothing to talk about these tournaments just quite yet, but maybe in the next osu!monthly releases we can fully recap what infamous rivalries transpired along with the conclusions!
+Plenty of tournaments are running all across the community even after the conclusion of the osu!catch World Cup and the various "digit" tournaments (such as [4 Digit Catch World Cup 2022](/wiki/Tournaments/4CWC/2022) and [3 Digit Catch World Cup 2022](https://osu.ppy.sh/community/forums/topics/1580097)), with other regional tournmaents like [Catch French Dual Cup 2](https://osu.ppy.sh/community/forums/topics/1605746) entering the registration phase.

+Keep your eyes peeled for next month's issue, as this section is sure to swell once we start entering the closing months of the year and tournaments ramp up into full gear.

 ### ![](/wiki/shared/mode/mania.png) osu!mania